asisaa/DP-Programmiersprachen-1/README.md

 In this class the focus is to learn programming as a tool, to create, prototype and visualize.
 We cover basic programming elements such as variables, loops, conditions and classic algorithms.
 As well we cover complexity, prioritization and framing which is especially important in a creative and innovative context.
+This repository does not cover the content of the complete class, it is for additional material, examples and links only.

 ## lecture 12.10.21